nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Find/filter students: `find`/`filter`

-Finds students based on a keyword in the field that you want.
+Finds students based on a keyword in the parameter that you want.

 The `find` and `filter` commands allow you to match keywords or partial keywords with the entries, for example:

 `find n/Sh` displays the students with names which contain `Sh` (case-insensitive) in them, such as `Shaun` or `Amresh`.
-This applies to all fields EXCEPT tags and modules, where you will have to enter the keywords in full.
+This applies to all parameters EXCEPT tags and modules, where you will have to enter the keywords in full.

 The `find` command allows you to zoom in on an entry that matches **all** your `PREFIX` and `KEYWORDS`, but `filter` will also show you those who match with **at least one** of the criteria.